-- Foreign Market Analyst: Foreign market analysts work with companies to gather information regarding the ability of a product or service to succeed in a foreign market.
-They gather this information from a variety of sources, such as cultural traditions, potential consumers' needs and foreign laws.
-They then advise companies as to how to produce, price, distribute and market the product or service in a way that will maximize sales and minimize costs associated with rolling out and maintaining the product lines.
+Foreign market analysts work with measure and predict whether a product or service will succeed in a foreign market.
+They then advise companies as to how to produce, price, distribute, and market the product or service in a way that will maximize sales and minimize costs associated with rolling out and maintaining the product lines.
 Furthermore, foreign market analysts can help companies decide whether a certain product or service should be discontinued or modified within a foreign market.
-Employment of market research analysts is forecast to expand 41 percent between 2010 and 2020, according to the Bureau of Labor Statistics.
-Their median annual salary was $60,570 in 2010.
+Figures above were provided by the BLS.

 - Average Annual Salary: $74,350